The Most Common Mountain Biking Injuries & How to Prevent Them

 Now, this isn’t to say you shouldn’t push yourself when you feel like it’s time.
 I’m all for progression and doing things that scare you, but there’s a difference between moving past your fear and stupidity.

 3. Invest in some protective gear and wear it

-I never ride my mountain bike without knee pads.
-Even if it’s a casual spin on the trail, I still have them on.
-When I ride at bike parks, I’ll snap on my chin guard to make a full-face helmet.
-I probably should add elbow pads to my body armor, but I guess I just haven’t scraped them up enough to buy some 🙄.
+At bike parks, I wear a full face helmet.
+I probably should add elbow pads to my body armor, but I guess I just haven’t scraped them up enough to buy some…

 4. Always do a quick bike check before riding